mochi-hpc/benvolio/README.md

     $ prun -np 2 ./src/provider/bv-server -f bv.svc -p sm:  &

+#### Provider with MPI

+1. Launching with MPI depends a lot on your platform.  `aprun`, `jsrun`, or simply `mpiexec` are all possible mechanisms to start an MPI job.
+For simplicity I will assume `mpiexec`.
+Consult your site-specific documentation if there is a more apropriate mechanism

+2. The command line arguments for `bv-server` are the same no matter how you launch the providers.

+    $ mpiexec -np 2 ./src/provider/bv-server -f bv.svc -p sm: &

+#### Client

+No matter which way you started your benvolio provider, client code runs the same way.

-3. A simple benvolio test:  `tests/simple` runs through a few I/O patterns.
+1. A simple benvolio test:  `tests/simple` runs through a few I/O patterns.
 It has one mandatory argument: the name of the provider statefile.
 You can give it an optional file name, or it will write to and read from a file called 'dummy' by default.
 If you see `Error: PMIx event notification registration